What is the minimum age for TikTok?

 - Removing the ability to download videos created by those under 16: For users ages 16-17, this function will now be set to “off” by default, with the option to allow downloads of videos if a user chooses.

 - Setting “suggest your account to others” to “off” by default for accounts ages 13-15.

 - Bedtime block on app alerts – TikTok has announced a feature that prevents teenagers from receiving notifications past their bedtime.
 They will no longer send notifications after 9 pm to users 13-15 years old.
 But for 16 and 17 year-olds, notifications will not be sent after 10 pm.

 How to report inappropriate content on the TikTok app?

-You can delete followers or ‘Fans‘ by choosing the fan you’d like to remove and selecting ‘Block’ from the menu of options.
+You can block followers ‘ by choosing the fan you’d like to remove and selecting ‘Block’ from the menu of options.

 Be sure to update the TikTok app to ensure you are kept up to date with the latest features.